ns9t/commons-protocol/working-notes.md

 Email sent to Marzia Briel — founding document PDF attached, governance sketch and evidence record design links included.
 Await response.

-**Flag 61 — Adam proposes Aura domain for evidence record evaluation** Adam's message: "I'm rereading some of the sections with an eye to how we might build the infrastructure for the consensus mechanism.
+**Flag 61 — Adam proposes Aura domain for evidence record evaluation** Adam's exact message: "I'm rereading some of the sections with an eye to how we might build the infrastructure for the consensus mechanism.
 I can imagine an Aura domain called 'ecological evidence records' where experts can evaluate their validity.
 To comply with the 'filter' approach, which I like, there can be a rule in the domain about Aura player locality and proximity when making evaluations.
 Updraft can fund the development and ongoing maintenance of the protocol, in a way that makes participation open for builders."

-This message:
+Three things this message does:
 1. Proposes "ecological evidence records" Aura domain for evaluating credibility of evidence sources — maps directly onto Flag 18 (Approach A vs B).
 Aura's expert evaluation model with teams and supervisor roles could be exactly the Approach B mechanism without building it from scratch.
 2. Proposes locality/proximity rules for Aura evaluators — first concrete technical proposal for implementing the filter pyramid's anti-gaming design rather than just describing it conceptually.
 3. Proposes Updraft to fund development and maintenance "in a way that makes participation open for builders" — first time funding the actual signal layer build has been raised as a possibility.